Putin's party clings to reduced majority in Russia

 Medvedev said United Russia, which had previously held a two thirds majority allowing it to change the constitution without opposition support, was prepared to forge alliances on certain issues to secure backing for legislation.

-As Putin said on Monday, United Russia will have enough Duma seats to pass most laws without turning to other parties.
+"This is an optimal result which reflects the real situation in the country," Putin, 59, said.
+"Based on this result we can guarantee stable development of our country."

-But there was little to cheer for Putin, 59, who has dominated Russian politics since he became acting president when Boris Yeltsin quit at the end of 1999 and was elected head of state months later.
+But there was little to cheer for the man who has dominated Russian politics since he became acting president when Boris Yeltsin quit at the end of 1999 and was elected head of state months later.

 His path back to the presidency may now be a little more complicated, with signs growing that voters feel cheated by his decision to swap jobs with Medvedev next year and dismayed by the prospect of more than a decade more of one man at the helm.